apollographql/apollo-client/.api-reports/api-report-testing_core.md

 // src/cache/core/types/common.ts:97:3 - (ae-forgotten-export) The symbol "isReference" needs to be exported by the entry point index.d.ts
 // src/cache/core/types/common.ts:98:3 - (ae-forgotten-export) The symbol "ToReferenceFunction" needs to be exported by the entry point index.d.ts
 // src/cache/core/types/common.ts:99:3 - (ae-forgotten-export) The symbol "StorageType" needs to be exported by the entry point index.d.ts
-// src/core/ApolloClient.ts:47:3 - (ae-forgotten-export) The symbol "UriFunction" needs to be exported by the entry point index.d.ts
+// src/core/ApolloClient.ts:51:3 - (ae-forgotten-export) The symbol "UriFunction" needs to be exported by the entry point index.d.ts
+// src/core/ApolloClient.ts:57:3 - (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ApolloLink"
 // src/core/LocalState.ts:46:5 - (ae-forgotten-export) The symbol "FragmentMap" needs to be exported by the entry point index.d.ts
 // src/core/ObservableQuery.ts:112:5 - (ae-forgotten-export) The symbol "QueryManager" needs to be exported by the entry point index.d.ts
 // src/core/ObservableQuery.ts:113:5 - (ae-forgotten-export) The symbol "QueryInfo" needs to be exported by the entry point index.d.ts